PromiseFru/Common-error-HTTP-status-codes-/README.md

 * 500 Internal server error – This is a generic server error.
 It probably shouldn’t be thrown explicitly.
 * 502 Bad Gateway – This indicates an invalid response from an upstream server.
 * 503 Service Unavailable – This indicates that something unexpected happened on server side (It can be anything like server overload, some parts of the system failed, etc.).
+* 409 Conflict - This means there is conflict with the current state of the resource.

 HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
 Responses are grouped in five classes: